bmaher74/quant_at/data/README.md

 python futures.py
 ```

-For research, data exploration purposes, there is a utility
+For research, data exploration purposes, there are utility
-function.
+functions.
 To see all data for symbol DIJA,

 ```
 import simple